309thEDDGE/opal-ops/README.md

 ```

 > [!note]
+> You can skip manual configuration in Step 11 by providing a pre-filled JSON file with all the required options.
 >
-> Instead of manually configuring the deployment by following step 11, the configuration can be passed a json file with options already configured.
-> This is mostly useful when a deployment should be copied or configuration steps should be saved.
+> This approach is especially useful for duplicating an existing deployment or preserving configuration steps.
+>
-> To use this option, pass the full path of a json file as an argument to the `new_deployment.bash` script (`bash new_deployment.bash ~/opal-ops/docker-compose/configuration/example-options.json`).
+> To use it, pass the full path to the JSON file as an argument to the script:
+>
+> ```bash
+> bash new_deployment.bash ~/opal-ops/docker-compose/configuration/example-options.json
+> ```
+>
-> This file should have the same options as the example file, located at `opal-ops/docker-compose/configuration/example-options.json`.
+> The file should match the format of the example file located at:
+> `opal-ops/docker-compose/configuration/example-options.json`
+>
-> The file is currently configured to have the same setup as the suggestions in step 11.
+> This example is pre-configured to reflect the recommendations outlined in Step 11.

 11. You now have to configure your deployment with the following settings: